Momo-Analysis/momo-data-analysis/backend/README.md

 ## Rate Limiting

 Currently, no rate limiting is implemented.
-In production, consider implementing rate limiting to prevent abuse.
+In production, please consider implementing rate limiting to prevent abuse.

 ## CORS